-A common theme is present in many city and community plans these days, one encouraging and promoting a walkable urban environment.
+A common theme is present in many cities and community plans these days, one encouraging and promoting a walkable urban environment.
 Downtown Kamloops has a reputation as being a particularly walkable place, with a score of 83/100 (as determined by www.walkscore.com).
 Naturally, dedicating certain streets as pedestrian corridors is a popular idea to improve walkability – but how does a city accomplish such a conversion in a typically vehicle-dominated landscape?
+Perhaps a pedestrian plaza.

 The project is being planned to coincide with several large downtown summer events, including the Merchants Market and the International Buskers Festival during the July 27-29 weekend, and Hot Nite in the City and Ribfest during the August 10-12 weekend.
 Live entertainment, lighting, seating, and on-street beautification are all part of the plan to make 4th Avenue a pedestrian-friendly paradise where the best part of the summer can be thoroughly enjoyed.

 Although this two-week project is temporary, the hope is that a more permanent plaza can be built once feedback has been received from the community.
 The project would be a progressive step forward in creating an outdoor gathering place for people in the heart of downtown Kamloops.
 By placing an emphasis on walkability and pedestrian importance, Kamloops becomes stronger as a city and achieves sustainability goals originally created to motivate projects such as this one.
 As the City continues to develop the Downtown Plan, initiatives such as the 4th Avenue Pedestrian Plaza are sure to play an influential role in the progression of similar ideas.